creaturethingg-dev/linked_list.h/README.md

 It uses a system of nodes, each containing a pointer to the last node and the next.
 They also hold a void pointer to their value.
-This is part of the reason why many functions are prefixed, so that they automatically cast and dereference the value pointers.
+This is part of the reason why many functions are prefixed, so that they automatically typecast and dereference the value pointers.
 The P_ prefixed function just return the void pointer directly, though.